shiyibutter/MscThesis/README.md

 **Notes:**
 - Currently, the task is to generate fictional stories or content.
 The generated text should possess a storytelling quality and incorporate characters, potentially specifying their genders.
 However, this could also be generating summaries/reviews/recommendations for instance.
-- The perfomrmance of GPT-3 could be compared to GPT-4.
+- The performance of GPT-3.5 could be compared to GPT-2.
 - For now, the focus is on gender bias as the initial point of exploration.
 Nonetheless, there are numerous other biases yet to be investigated.

 **Related literature:**